osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 ### Open settings

 For every profile, it is possible to configure the recording settings.
-There are two options of how to opens the {% data variables.android-values.audionotes_plugin_name %} settings: from the plugin, so that to configure recording only for the default profile; or from the app settings, so that to configure recording for a specific profile.
+There are two options of how to open the {% data variables.android-values.audionotes_plugin_name %} settings:

+- from the plugin, so that to configure recording only for the default profile;

+- from the app settings, so that to configure recording for any of the profiles.

-From the list of [plugins](/osmand/start-with/first-steps#how-to-configure-plugins), to open the Audio/video recording settings, select **Settings** in the triple dots list of the {% data variables.android-values.audionotes_plugin_name %} option in:
+From the [plugin](/osmand/start-with/first-steps#how-to-configure-plugins), the Audio/video recording settings are available on selecting **Settings** from the triple dots list of the plugin in:

 {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.plugins_menu_group %} → {% data variables.android-values.audionotes_plugin_name %} → {% data variables.android-values.shared_string_settings %}

-From the settings of the entire app, to open the Audio/video recording settings, do the following:
+From the [settings](/osmand/start-with/first-steps#how-to-manage-your-settings) of the entire app, the Audio/video recording settings can be opened as follows:

-    - open: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_settings %}
+1. Go to: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_settings %}.

-    - select a profile,
+2. Select a profile.

-    - tap the **{% data variables.android-values.audionotes_plugin_name %}** option.
+3. Tap the **{% data variables.android-values.audionotes_plugin_name %}** option.

 ![Opening Audio video plugin settings](/assets/images/plugins/audio-video-notes/settings_avplugin_per_profile2.png)